1909 Auckland Rugby League season: Auckland v Taranaki

-Auckland XIII v Rotorua
+Auckland B v Rotorua

-An Auckland XIII travelled to Rotorua to play the local side and was trounced by a much better team filled with Māori players who had represented them in Australia.
+An Auckland B travelled to Rotorua to play the local side and was trounced by a much better team filled with Māori players who had represented them in Australia.
 The Auckland team was largely a junior side though it did feature several more experienced players such as Richard Wynyard, Frank Woodward and Frederick Neighbour.
 Unfortunately Ferguson broke his leg during the match and had to be taken to the local hospital.
 The Rotorua side featured Riki Papakura who a week later played for Auckland against Wellington.

-Auckland v Wellington
+Auckland Province v Wellington

 Auckland representative matches played and scorers

 The following list includes the four legitimate representative matches against New Zealand Maori, Taranaki (two matches), and Wellington.
 The Rotorua match is omitted as it was an Auckland Junior/Auckland XIII selection.
 James Grundy switched from the Ponsonby rugby club at the end of the season and made one appearance for Auckland.
 It appears that he did not play either code in the following season.